 Our clients are obligated to cooperate in the investigation of administrative complaints and discovery procedures of civil lawsuits.
 We review significant amounts of documents, resident files, and operational policies to demonstrate our client’s lack of discriminatory intent or effect.

 Rental applicants and residents who are unhappy with a management decision often allege the apartment community discriminated by: denying a rental application; terminating the lease; mishandling a dispute with other tenants; and failure to make a reasonable accommodation or allow a modification of the apartment due to a disability.

 A significant number of Fair Housing complaints are filed alleging discrimination because of a disability.
-Often non-lawyers are more familiar with the federal law known as the Americans with Disabilities Act (ADA) that prohibits discrimination in public places such as the apartment management leasing office that are open to the public.
-While the ADA has little applicability to most of the apartment community they often confuse the two laws.
+Often non-lawyers are more familiar with the federal law known as the Americans with Disabilities Act (ADA) that prohibits discrimination in public places such as the apartment management leasing office which are open to the public.
+While the ADA has little applicability to most of the apartment community, non-lawyers often confuse the two laws.

 Under the Fair Housing Act, any employee of the apartment management company or apartment owner may face individual or personal liability separate from that of the management corporation or ownership entity.

 To discuss your needs, please contact us online or call us at 404.633.5114.